the-lupaxa-project/.github/profile/README.md

 Whether you fork a repo, report an issue, or use one of our tools, you’re part of what we’re building.

 We care about craftsmanship, clarity, and composability — not complexity for its own sake.
-There are no product pitches, pipelines, or roadmaps here — just code, shared openly and responsibly.

 ### Why “Lupaxa”?